 Yet software development was never supposed to be like this

-This one-day workshop reveals exactly what Heads of Software Development must do to get development back on track, bring planning under control and increase output without sacrificing quality.
+This half-day workshop reveals exactly what Heads of Software Development must do to get development back on track, bring planning under control and increase output without sacrificing quality.

 Peter Cronin, Director of ViAGO International Australia

 To kickstart Agile you must kick out Sprints

 In this workshop, Peter Cronin will argue that current incarnations of Agile have stalled as people have increasingly fixated on rigid implementations of Sprints (and SCRUM).